GerardoArriaga/devops-final-proj/README.md

     npm start
     ```

-This is a demo to trigger the testing pipeline
+This is a demo to trigger the building the docker image pipeline.